 Peter Buturo has gained experience of setting up successful semi independent companies which provide leaving care services since 2017.

 Notably, as a Social Worker, Peter Buturo has placed many young people from care into semi-independent placements.
 The overall experience with some of these providers left him with the view that more could be done to provide a holistic and consistent setting for personal growth and development.
 Hence the creation of CLA Placements.

 Equally, Peter Buturo understands the importance of good practice, service standards and expectations.
-Thus, he strongly believes with the wealth of experience that the outcomes set for young people will be delivered and achieved throughout CLA Placements.
+Thus, he strongly believes that with his wealth of experience the outcomes set for young people will be delivered and achieved throughout CLA Placements.